nametree

 Kenson Haitian Creole coined given name; precise meaning uncertain

-Marceline feminine form of Marcel, traditionally little warrior; used as a Haitian given name
+Marceline French feminine form of Marcellinus, from Marcellus, a diminutive of Marcus (probably from the god Mars); used as a Haitian given name

 Marie traditionally linked to the Virgin Mary; the most foundational Haitian women's name, often the first element in compound names like Marie-Claire